UffizziCloud/uffizzi_controller/README.md

 Learn more at <https://uffizzi.com>

 # Design
 The Uffizzi Full-Stack Previews Engine empowers development teams to conduct feature-level, pre-merge testing by automatically deploying branches of application repositories for full-stack and microservices applications based on user-designated triggers.
 Uffizzi makes these on-demand test environments available for review by key stakeholders (QA, Peer review, Product designer, Product manager, end users, etc.) at a secure Preview URL.
-The on-demand test environments provisioned by Uffizzi have a purpose-driven life cycle and follow the Continous Previews methodology - <https://cpmanifesto.org> - <https://github.com/UffizziCloud/cpmanifesto>
+The on-demand test environments provisioned by Uffizzi have a purpose-driven life cycle and follow the Continous Previews (CP) methodology - <https://cpmanifesto.org> - <https://github.com/UffizziCloud/cpmanifesto>

 Uffizzi's implementation leverages several components as well as public cloud resources, including a Kubernetes Cluster.
-This controller is a supporting service for `uffizzi_app` and works in conjunction with redis and postgres to provide the CP capabilty.
+This controller is a supporting service for [`uffizzi_app`](https://github.com/UffizziCloud/uffizzi_app) and works in conjunction with redis and postgres to provide the CP capabilty.

 This controller runs within the Cluster and accepts authenticated instructions from other Uffizzi components.
 It then specifies Resources within the Cluster's Kubernetes control API.